 11100 N.E.
 6th St.

 400 S. 2nd St.

 Each year, over half a million twinkly, sparking, wow-worthy lights transform Bellevue’s Botanical Garden into a magical, winter wonderland.
-The 2017 season will d’light even the youngest of visitors with lighted shapes of plants, animals, flowers, birds – and even a cascading waterfall.
-And new this year, musical groups will be perform on select nights (check the website for the complete schedule).
-Psst...if your little elves need a pick-me-up, coffee, tea, hot cocoa and snacks are available for purchase in the Education Center.
+The 2018 season will d’light even the youngest of visitors with lighted shapes of plants, animals, flowers, birds–and even a cascading waterfall.
+And once again, musical groups will perform on select nights (check the website for the complete schedule).
+Psst...if your little elves need a little pick-me-up, coffee, tea, hot cocoa and snacks will be available for purchase in the Aaron Education Center.

-Good to Know: Buy your tickets online (no longer date specific) and avoid standing in long lines at the gate or visit on a Free night – Nov.
-27, 28, 29, 30 or Dec 4, 5, 6, 7, 2017.
+Good to Know: Buy your tickets online (no longer date specific) and avoid standing in long lines at the gate or visit on a Free night–Nov.
+24, 25, 26, 27, 28 & 29, 2018.
 Usually all can be accommodated on free nights, but event staff will control the flow of visitors so there could be a wait.
 Premium parking in the Garden’s lot is available for $5/car or free parking is available at Wilburton Hill Park.
 Event parking is not allowed on Main Street and no dogs are allowed in the garden, so you'll have to leave Fido at home.